Wheely Bin: A Look Back At The Short History Of Wheelie Bins in Australia

 Wheely Bin: Mr Waster recently published a blog on what garbage collection Sydney was like not too long ago.
 We did a bit of research to find out about the quite short history of wheely bins in Australia – and globally and were quite surprised with what we found out.

 Waster offers flexible waste and recycling services to small and medium Australian businesses – on flexible 30 day agreements and great prices, so you do not need to stress about your wheely bins.
-Check out our rates and services online here.
+Check out our rates and services online and of course order online by pressing the button below.

 The weird history of wheely bin usage from Roman times